-Apparently only a small number of friends from either side were told in advance.
-However, that was enough for news of the wedding to be reported a day early as far away as Australia.
+Despite only a small number of friends from either side being told in advance, that was enough for news of the wedding to be reported a day early as far away as Australia.
 No internet necessary.
 The resulting crowd of well-wishers were bolstered by shoppers, nurses from a next-door hospital (St Mary Abbot’s, a former workhouse), and workers repairing the hospital – which had received a direct hit from a flying bomb in 1944.
 The registry office was once the offices for the workhouse.
 Visiting world press described it as “a shabby 100 year-old building”.
 It has since been demolished.

 Just married.
 Hjördis and David Niven outside the South Kensington Registry Office at 28 Marloes, London, on 14th January 1948

-Eventually, Hjördis fixed her smile into position, and made a dash for the registry door along with her two bemused-looking witnesses, who had flown in from Stockholm for the occasion.
+Eventually, Hjördis fixed her smile into position, and made a dash for the registry door along with two bemused-looking witnesses.

 “I walked up the stairs with police on either side, but a lot of people were still pushing and trying to grab me.
 Those were probably the most horrible minutes of my life!”